AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 #### You need to have a [!DNL Salesforce] account {#prerequisites-account}

-Go to the Salesforce [trial](https://www.salesforce.com/in/form/signup/freetrial-sales/) page to register and create a Salesforce account, if you do not have one already.
+Go to the [!DNL Salesforce] [trial](https://www.salesforce.com/in/form/signup/freetrial-sales/) page to register and create a [!DNL Salesforce] account, if you do not have one already.

 #### Configure a connected app within [!DNL Salesforce] {#prerequisites-connected-app}